decoupled/jamstackide/README.md

 ----

-This is work in progress
+This README is aspirational - The plan is to use [Decoupled Studio](https://marketplace.visualstudio.com/items?itemName=decoupled.studio) as a starting point

 ----

 # JAMStack IDE

 * The JAMStack IDE Is a VSCode Extension that provides high-quality support for a set of technologies, services and frameworks that adhere to the JAMStack architecture.

-Participants:

 * Frameworks:
   * Redwood.js, Next.js, Gatsby.js, Nuxt, Svelte, ...